ascend4/ascend4/DER.md

   while other discontinuous value changes are handled through separate mechanisms such as `REASSIGN`

-For ASCEND Phase 1B it is still reasonable to keep a single `REINIT(...)` surface form for continuous-state resets, inferred discrete real event-memory updates, and boolean discrete updates, provided the backend continues to distinguish those target classes.
+For ASCEND Phase 1 it is still reasonable to keep a single `REINIT(...)` surface form for continuous-state resets, inferred discrete real event-memory updates, and discrete boolean/integer/symbol updates, provided the backend continues to distinguish those target classes.
 This keeps the first implementation small, while leaving open the option of a cleaner split in surface syntax later if it proves worthwhile.

 Expression-level event generation, more in the style of Modelica, may also be desirable later.
 However, that should be treated as a future event-source layer